-When $\hat{X}$ is a deterministic estimator and $W_{p}(p_{X,Y},p_{\hat{X},Y})$ is small, we can intuitively say that the outputs produced by $\hat{X}$ given the inputs in a small ball around $y$ should approximately constitute samples from the posterior distribution (this idea inspired our proof of~\cref{theorem:erratic_behavior}).
-Here we leverage this insight with a deterministic estimator.
+Exploring the posterior distribution in imaging inverse problems may hold a practical significance in many scenarios (please refer to~\cref{appendix:posterior-imitation-details} for a discussion).
+Here, we demonstrate that, as an implication of~\cref{theorem:erratic_behavior}, doing so is possible with a \emph{deterministic} estimator.
+Specifically, when $\hat{X}$ is a deterministic estimator and $W_{p}(p_{X,Y},p_{\hat{X},Y})$ is small, we can intuitively say that the outputs produced by $\hat{X}$ given the inputs in a small ball around $y$ should approximately constitute samples from the posterior distribution (this idea inspired our proof of~\cref{theorem:erratic_behavior}).
+Let us leverage this insight.

 To explore the posterior, for each input $y^{(1)}$ we search for a new input $y^{(2)}$ close to $y^{(1)}$, such that $f(y^{(2)})$ is far from $f(y^{(1)})$.
-Then, to obtain another sample, we seek for another input $y^{(3)}$ such that $f(y^{(3)})$ is far from both $f(y^{(1)})$ and $f(y^{(2)})$.
+Then, to obtain another sample, we seek another input $y^{(3)}$ such that $f(y^{(3)})$ is far from both $f(y^{(1)})$ and $f(y^{(2)})$.
 We continue in this fashion to obtain more samples.
-This is a Farthest Point Sampling (FPS)~\citep{fps} approach to generate an arbitrary number of outputs that correspond to (almost) the same input (refer to~\cref{appendix:posterior-imitation-details} for a formal description of the algorithm).
-We do not claim any optimality of such an algorithm, but rather use it for demonstration purposes.
-Rigorous schemes for exploring the posterior with deterministic estimators are left for future work.
+This is a Farthest Point Sampling (FPS)~\citep{fps} approach to generate an arbitrary number of outputs that correspond to (almost) the same input (refer to~\cref{appendix:posterior-imitation-details} for a formal description).
+We use this algorithm only for demonstration purposes and do not claim any optimality.

 \cref{fig:posterior-imitation} presents such an experiment.
 We take several images from the CelebA-HQ data set and degrade each image using the same procedure as described in~\cref{section:adv_attacks}.
 To explore the posterior, we execute the FPS algorithm on GFPGAN.
 In~\cref{fig:posterior-imitation} we present several examples of degraded inputs and corresponding sequential samples that result from the FPS algorithm.
 We indeed see that by slightly perturbing the original input, we obtain diverse outputs that all seem to correspond to the measurements.